berlinplan/berlinplan.github.io/readme.md

 > **Combine:** implies some merging or mingling with corresponding loss of identity of each unit (168)

-> Many top students from economically disadvantaged countries end up in industrialized nations, where their hi-tech products are more likely to be utilized, particularly by the US Army.
-(179)
+> People from poor countries migrate to industrialized nations, where their high-tech products are more likely to be utilized, especially by the US Army, which often operates in migrants countries of origin.
+Despite migrants resisting the acceptance of values from psychopathic systems that have led to the erosion of their own populations, cultures, and values, they are already fully integrated into the heavy psychopathic system as they live and work in a system that perpetuates inequality (psychopathegration).
+(179,180,186)

-> The US Army operates extensively in the Middle East, including countries like Libya, Iraq, Iran, Afghanistan, Syria, Somalia, Pakistan, Sudan, as well as South America.
-(180)

-> Migrants often reject the traditions of residents within the psychopathic systems they migrate to, which has contributed to the erosion of their own populations, cultures, and values.
-However, when a migrant chooses to leave their country and endorse a more psychopathic system that perpetuates inequality, they become fully integrated into that Psychopathic system. (psychopathegration) (186)

-#### Why does the economy prefer a psychopathically integrated population over an organic population?
+#### Why does the economy favor psychopathically integrated populations over organic ones?

 > The reduced affinity of migrants towards their original values increases their susceptibility to psychopathic integration.